My Plantiful Cooking

 3 cloves garlic

 • Next, add in red bell pepper and carrot.
-Saute for 3-4 minutes, or until they have softened slightly.
+Saute for 3-4 minutes.

 • Add in cabbage next.
 Cook for another 2-3 minutes, until veggies are tender.